narasimhan-me/EngineO.ai/docs/ENGINEO_AI_INSTRUCTIONS.md

   - IMPLEMENTATION_PLAN.md
   - Any relevant docs/*.md
   - Completion markers (phases, steps, etc.)
+- Create or update a feature- or patch-specific manual testing document under `docs/manual-testing/`, cloning `docs/MANUAL_TESTING_TEMPLATE.md` and filling in concrete scenarios for the patch.

 After patch application, Claude must:

 - Add a short conceptual summary of what changed to IMPLEMENTATION_PLAN.md.
 - Mark the relevant phase/section as complete.
+- Create or update the associated manual testing document under `docs/manual-testing/` so it reflects the final implementation (including any mid-session changes).
 - Output:

 ```
 PATCH BATCH APPLIED.
 ```

+Claude's final summary should mention:
+- Which manual testing document was created or updated (path/filename).
+- The main scenarios covered by the tests (happy paths, limits, errors, regression checks).

 Forbidden for Claude: